No items found.

 Instructions:

-2. Sauté the Onion and Garlic: Heat the olive oil in a large skillet over medium heat.
-Add the thinly sliced onion and sauté for about 3-5 minutes until it starts to soften.
-Add the minced garlic and sauté for another 1-2 minutes, until fragrant.
+Heat 1 tbsp olive oil in a large skillet over medium heat.
+Add 1 medium thinly sliced onion and cook for 5 minutes until softened.
+Add 4 minced garlic cloves and cook for 1 more minute.

 Notes: